Raphtory/raphtory.github.io/docs/user-guide/graphql/2_run-server.md

     client.query(query)
 ```

-You can set the port in `RaphtoryClient()` to the port that you desire the GraphQL server to be run on.
+You can set the port in `RaphtoryClient()` to the port the GraphQL server should run on.

-The path parameter is always the graph in your server that you would like to change/read.
-So in this example, we want to send new_graph to graph "g" on the server.
+The `path` parameter is always the graph in your server that you would like to read or update.
+So in this example, we want to send `new_graph` to graph `g` on the server to update it.

-The graph parameter is set to the Raphtory graph that we would like to send.
+The `graph` parameter is set to the Raphtory graph that you would like to send.
 An additional `overwrite` parameter can be stated if we want this new graph to overwrite the old graph.